KhoiFish/raytracer/readme.md

 <br>

 ## How To Build
 There is a solution file,"RayTracer.sln" at the root of the project.
-Build "RayTracerWindows" for realtime raytracer.
-RayTracerConsole is a console application that runs CPU raytracing exclusively.
+Build "RayTracerWindows" for the realtime raytracer.
+RayTracerConsole is a console application that runs only CPU raytracing exclusively.

 ## Screenshots
 <br>